 - CSE (Council of Science Editors): Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers, 8th ed.
 (2014).

 - MLA Handbook for Writers of Research Papers, 8th ed.
 (2016).
 For scholarly textbooks, journals, high school and college research papers in the humanities.

 - The Yahoo!
 Style Guide: The Ultimate Sourcebook for Writing, Editing, and Creating Content for the Digital World (St. Martin’s Griffin, 2010).

 Copyeditors generally work to ensure that a text follows a particular style consistently, but may break the rules to honor the client’s preferences or for another good reason.
 Some clients have a house style guide that takes precedence over any of these manuals.

-The Subversive Copy Editor: Advice from Chicago (or How to Negotiate Good Relationships with Your Writers, Your Colleagues, and Yourself), Carol Fisher Saller (University of Chicago Press, 2009).
+- The Subversive Copy Editor: Advice from Chicago (or How to Negotiate Good Relationships with Your Writers, Your Colleagues, and Yourself), 2nd ed., Carol Fisher Saller (University of Chicago Press, 2016).